mbevilacqua/appcompatprocessor/README.md

 If you don't fancy reading check the SANS Threat Hunting 2017 presentation [here](https://www.youtube.com/watch?v=-0bYcD3_bBs)

-**Note: Windows platform support has been temporarily removed (expect to see it back shortly though)**
+**Note: Windows platform support has been temporarily removed (expect to see it back shortly though).
+Although it has been demonstrated to work completely fine on WSL on Windows 10.**